The Inbound Method, And why you should be getting insurance sales lead generation with it

 2. BE LISTED IN GOOGLE, AND INDEXED IN A HIGH POSITION.

-This could absolutely be an ENORMOUS lead source depending on the competitiveness of the listings as well as volume for keywords in your area.
+This could absolutely be an ENORMOUS insurance lead source depending on the competitiveness of the listings as well as volume for insurance-related keywords in your area.

 I’ll start this off with an example – say you want to be found when your buyers are searching for “term life insurance” which has 37,000 monthly searchers.
-Those are people looking for life insurance – information, quotes, or otherwise.
+Those are people looking for information on life insurance – including quotes, rates, frequently asked questions, services, and more.

 In order to rank in Google’s indexed results, you need a combination of site authority and context.
 Authority is built by getting what can be thought of as popularity votes from other websites.
 We have put together an online marketing module for building these backlinks!
-These popularity votes show that you are a credible source and Search engines become inclined to consider you an authority or the best option to rank for keywords.
-The context for your site is built by doing keyword research and targeting the correct terms on-page, we happen to also have a module for this as well!
+These popularity votes show that you are a credible source.
+As a result, search engines become inclined to consider you as an insurance authority or the best content option to rank for the right insurance terms.
+The context for your site is built by doing keyword research and targeting the correct terms on-page.
+We happen to have a module for this as well!

-You can cover about 75% of the SEO using these tactics – this will get you to be found when your audience is searching online.
-The best part is, it is often cumulative and gets you very scaleable returns.
+You can cover about 75% of the SEO for supplementing getting more insurance leads using these tactics – to help get your content found when your audience is searching online.
+The best part is, it is often cumulative and gets you very scaleable returns when properly implemented over time.

 1. GET SITE VISITORS WITH MEDIA AND THEN QUALIFY THEMSELVES.